renovatebot/renovate/docs/usage/configuration-options.md

 Post-upgrade tasks are commands that are executed by Renovate after a dependency has been updated but before the commit is created.
 The intention is to run any additional command line tools that would modify existing files or generate new files when a dependency changes.

-This is only available on Renovate instances that have a `trustLevel` of 'high'.
 Each command must match at least one of the patterns defined in `allowedPostUpgradeTasks` in order to be executed.
 If the list of allowed tasks is empty then no tasks will be executed.